Causal Feature Selection via Orthogonal Search: Data Generation and Evaluation Metric

-We vary and investigate the effect of non-linear relationships, the number of nodes, number of observations, effect of sparsity and noise level while simulating the data.
-We summarize the factors in the data generation in table \ref{tab:experiment_setup}.
+We vary and investigate the effect of non-linear relationships, the number of nodes, number of observations, effect of connectivity and noise level while simulating the data.
+We summarize the factors in the data generation in~\Cref{tab:experiment_setup}.